juliamj222/Escape-B.H.-The-Quest-for-Freedom/README.md

 When the player enters a valid command, and target

-Then the game should output accordingly
+Then the game outputs accordingly

 And puts the player in the starting room